rns/kollos-luif-doc/manual.md

 A LUIF rule can be modified by one or more adverbs.
 Adverbs are `name = value` pairs separated with commas.
-Comma is also used to separate an adverb from the RHS alternative it modifies.
+A comma is also used to separate an adverb from the RHS alternative it modifies.

 <a id="action"></a>
 #### `action`